sysbiolab/PathwaySpace/README.md

 **A**) Graph overlaid on a 2D coordinate system.
-Each projection cone represents the signal associated with a graph vertex (referred to as *vertex-signal positions*), while question marks indicate positions with no signal information (referred to as *null-signal positions*). *Inset*: Graph layout of the toy example used in the *quick start* section of the package's vignette. **B**) Illustration of signal projection from two neighboring vertices, simplified to one dimension.
-*Right*: Signal profiles from aggregation and decay functions.
+Each projection cone represents the signal associated with a graph vertex (referred to as *vertex-signal positions*), while question marks indicate positions with no signal information (referred to as *null-signal positions*). *Inset*: Graph layout of a toy example used in the package's vignette. **B**) Illustration of signal projection from two neighboring vertices, simplified to one dimension. *Right*: Signal profiles from aggregation and decay functions.

 ### Installation in R (>=4.4)